actionhero/actionhero-tutorial/readme.md

 ## Custom Clients

-## Next Steps
+## Next Steps / TODO

 - Use cookie-based authentication rather than requiring the password and userName to be sent with each request
-- migrate to another database
+- Migrate to another database
+- Implement a UI for the API
-- tests should be more inclusive, and test failure cases
+- Tests should be more inclusive, and test failure cases
-- pagination for all the `*view` actions
+- Pagination for all the `*view` actions